microsoft/WindowsAppSDK/README.md

 ### Please let us know how we can make this repo better.
 Your voice matters!
 The Windows Developer Platform team strives to continually improve the developer experience on our open-source GitHub repositories.
 Survey responses will not be associated with any personal information.
 Data collected will only be used to improve this repository.
 This survey will take approximately 4-7 minutes to complete.
 You can find the Project Reunion Survey [here](https://customervoice.microsoft.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR8hRacjHEXxFkhwDmnqBYbJUN1k1WTRXNFhCUUs2SkdOS1QzSTNCM0o2Wi4u).

 Thank you for your time and consideration to do this!
-Our team truly appreciate you! 👌🤩
+Our team truly appreciates you! 👌🤩

 ### Roadmap